Bowlers Fees Structure and Free Early Education Funded Hours:

 • Providers: Claim the funding directly from the government, reducing your costs.

-• To ensure that we continue offering high quality, nutritious food for all our children we have increased the daily food charge to £5 per day from January 2026.
+• To ensure that we continue offering high quality, nutritious food for all our children we have a daily food charge of £5 per day (for all 2 years old and above).
 This voluntary contribution helps us to maintain our current standards and ensure your child enjoys healthy meals and snacks throughout the day.
+Please contact the nursery manager to discuss our policy on opting out of voluntary charges in accordance with our guidelines.

 • School: Funding stops once your child starts Reception class